 Why Transforming School Culture?

-Dr. Anthony Muhammad’s Transforming School Culture approach identifies the root causes of staff resistance and provides immediate, accessible strategies for continous improvement.
+Dr. Anthony Muhammad’s Transforming School Culture approach identifies the root causes of staff resistance and provides immediate, accessible strategies for continuous improvement.

 Build consensus and respond to resistance to change school culture